gregnewman/django-seamoss/README.rst

 Roadmap:
 ========

-While this app is stable on at least one site the menu system needs to be completed to provide the ability to use up/down buttons to reorder the menu items.
+NOTE: Menus are not yet sortable via the admin.
+While this app is stable on at least one site (http://beta.cis-pa.org) the menu system needs to be completed to provide the ability to use up/down buttons to reorder the menu items.